 UoPeople – What should my study look like?

-Gone are the days when you have a study surrounded by shelves to the rafters to host your numerous books.
-Although I love the look of it, and I love to crack open a book, the requirements of modern-day studies are somewhat different.
+Gone are the days when you have a study surrounded with shelves to the rafters to host your numerous books.
+Although I love the look of it and love to crack open a book, the requirements of modern-day study are somewhat different.

 Because you study online, the first two items on the list are the computer and the internet connection.
 Without either, you cannot study online.

 I have heard this story of a Syrian refugee who was displaced in Turkey.
 He had to give up his studies in Syria and flee for his life.
-He ended up in Turkey, where he would walk the streets of Istanbul looking for a free hotspot so that he could write his assignments on his Android tablet computer.
+He ended up in Turkey, where he would walk the streets of Istanbul looking for a free Wi-Fi hotspot so he could write his assignments on his Android tablet.

 Now I do not wish these circumstances on anybody, but it shows you that you can study online if you have a computer, even if it is only an Android tablet, and access to the internet.
 But this is so minimal that I would rather have you study in more ideal circumstances.